 Musician and social worker Neal Stephens talks mental health, music in and out of church, and jumping into the Wild Goose Festival’s “deep end”.
 We also listen in…

-Part two of our conversation with the Rev. Chantilly Mers-Pickett.
-Chantilly speaks about what the Circle Way can offer the church, finding ourselves by turning toward…
+We wrap up our conversation with the Rev. Chantilly Mers-Pickett, looking at what the Circle Way can offer the church, finding ourselves by turning toward each…

-Part one of our conversation with the Rev. Chantilly Mers-Pickett.
-Chantilly speaks about growing up in Hawaii, the faith shifts in her life, and the tension between melody…
+In part one of our conversation with the Rev. Chantilly Mers-Pickett, we talk about growing up in Hawaii, the faith shifts in her life, and the tension between melody…

 Our friend and frequent collaborator Amina McIntyre co-preached with Marthame Sanders at Northwest Presbyterian Church in Atlanta.